 What is psychotherapy?

 Psychotherapy will help you better understand and change what is not working in your life.
-Psychotherapy alleviates problems through a relationship and understanding between a client and a psychotherapist.
+Psychotherapy alleviates problems.
 Talking with a therapist is very different than talking with a family member or friend.
 A counselor hears your confusion and pain and will help you to see the obstacles standing between you and a more fulfilling life and happiness.
 Psychotherapy gives new insights and tools in managing family conflicts, marital issues, relationships, personal growth, and the stress of daily life.

 What can I expect from therapy sessions?

-I will ask that you use the unique therapy relationship with me to explore your thoughts, feelings and behaviors from another perspective.
+I will ask that you our unique therapy relationship to explore your thoughts, feelings and behaviors from another perspective.
 During sessions you will talk about the concerns and problems in your life.
 A session lasts 50 minutes, and regular sessions offer continuity and best results for change.
 During the time between sessions it is beneficial to think about the session, the process, and what was discussed.

 How does therapy work?